AsherBond/cato/README.md

 ## Sample Tasks

 We are building a sample / tutorial library in the following github repo.
 Instructions for using them are there.
+Good stuff.

 https://github.com/cloudsidekick/cato-tasks